 How Infections Can Cause Brain Damage

 - Chickenpox.
-Most prospective mothers will have already had the chickenpox as a child, and these women are immune to the virus.
-The infection is characterized by itchy, red spots on the skin and it can be very harmful to both the mother and her unborn baby.
+Most prospective mothers will have already had chickenpox as a child, and these women are immune to the virus.
+The infection is characterized by itchy, red spots on the skin, and it can be very harmful to both the mother and her unborn baby.

 - Rubella.
 Rubella is a virus that is also known as German measles.
-It is not very common these days thanks to the prevalence of the mumps, measles, and rubella vaccine.
-However, it is still possible to contract the infection and it can cause serious harm to the baby.
-It not only increases the risk of cerebral palsy, but may also increase the risk of the mother having a miscarriage.
+It is not very common these days, thanks to the prevalence of the mumps, measles, and rubella vaccine.
+However, it is still possible to contract the infection, which can cause serious harm to the baby.
+It increases the risk of cerebral palsy and may also increase the risk of the mother having a miscarriage.

 - Toxoplasmosis.
 This is the infection that is most often associated with cat feces.
-Pregnant women are told to avoid litter boxes because of the possibility of contracting taxoplasmosis.
-For most people it is not a serious infection and many people get it without ever experiencing symptoms and are then immune to it.
-The infection can cause serious complications for a developing fetus, though, so it is important to avoid infection.
+Pregnant women are told to avoid litter boxes because of the possibility of contracting toxoplasmosis.
+It is not a serious infection for most people, and many people get it without ever experiencing symptoms and are then immune to it.
+The infection can cause serious complications for a developing fetus, so it is important to avoid infection.

 - Herpes simplex virus.
-This is the most common sexually transmitted infections and one of the most common infections affecting pregnant women.
+This is the most common sexually transmitted infection and one of the most common infections affecting pregnant women.
 It can be transmitted from the mother to the baby and cause many possible complications and disabilities, including cerebral palsy.
-If the infection is managed with treatments, the chances of passing it on to the baby are considerably reduced.
+If the infection is managed with medication or c-section at delivery, the chances of passing it on to the baby are considerably reduced.

 - Sexually transmitted infections.
-HIV, chlamydia, and other sexually transmitted infections are not as common as some of these other infections in pregnant women, but some of them are on the rise.
+HIV, chlamydia, and other sexually transmitted diseases are not as common as some of these other infections in pregnant women, but some are on the rise.
 It is important to be screened and treated for these because they don’t always cause symptoms, but they can impact the baby.